Cognoscan/condense_db/schema.md

 document is received, if it refers to a schema document not yet in the database, a query for that schema document will be generated.
 This query will have the same permissions as the query that resulted in the received document.
-It will be considered a related query (see query specification).
+It will be considered a related query - see the [query specification](query.md) for details.

 Once the schema document is either in the database or cached, the received document is validated against it.
 The same goes for received entries.
 If a